An origin and an origin group in this article refers to the backend and backend pool of an Azure Front Door (classic) configuration.

 Azure Front Door supports the following HTTP methods for sending the health probes:

-- GET: The GET method means retrieve whatever information (in the form of an entity) is identified by the Request-URI.
+- GET: The GET method means retrieve whatever information (in the form of an entity) gets identified by the Request-URI.

 - HEAD: The HEAD method is identical to GET except that the server MUST NOT return a message-body in the response.
 For new Front Door profiles, by default, the probe method is set as HEAD.

-For lower load and cost on your backends, Front Door recommends using HEAD requests for health probes.
+To lower the load and cost to your origins, Front Door recommends using HEAD requests for health probes.

 Health probe responses

-Azure Front Door uses the same three-step process below across all algorithms to determine health.
+Azure Front Door uses a three-step process across all algorithms to determine health.

 This selection is done by looking at the last n health probe responses.
-If at least x are healthy, the backend is considered healthy.
+If at least x are healthy, the origin is considered healthy.

 n is configured by changing the SampleSize property in load-balancing settings.